Get ready for the Grammys with these great performances!

 Whitney Houston at the 36th Grammy Awards

-The GOAT.
+Whitney Houston is the GOAT.
 Is there anything better in the world than seeing Whitney Houston sing "I Will Always Love You?"
-As always, she brought down the house.
-When she sings the entire room is enraptured.
+As always, she brought down the house on music's biggest night.
+When she sings, the entire room is enraptured.
 Whitney had multiple iconic Grammy performances, but this one takes the cake.

 Ricky Martin at the 41st Grammy Awards

-Long before he came out, Latin superstar Ricky Martin wowed the audience with this fiery and fun performance of "Cup of Life" that helped introduce Latin music to a mainstream audience.
+Long before he came out, Latin superstar Ricky Martin wowed the audience with this fiery, fun performance of "Cup of Life," which helped introduce Latin music to a mainstream audience.

 Eminem and Elton John Perform at the 43rd Grammy Awards